Functional Object-Oriented Network for Manipulation Learning

-In the future, we plan to perform more network analyses, such as computing connection strength and efficiency, on the universal FOON to better understand the dynamics of the network.
+In the future, we plan to perform more network analyses, such as computing connection strength and efficiency, on our universal FOON to better understand the dynamics of the network.
 Additionally, we hope to integrate probabilities into our representation using the findings we obtained from the analyses we have done as well.
-We are also exploring means of making FOON more ``intelligent'' by making inferences based on object similarity.
+We are also exploring means of using object similarity to obtain more practical solutions through inference.
 For instance, even though we have not seen how certain objects are used or manipulated, we can instead use the knowledge we know and apply it to an unknown problem.
 Missing information such as quantities will also be considered.
-We are also seeking methods to which we can solve the problem of automatically generating a FOON from instructional videos.
+We are also seeking methods to potentially solve the problem of automatically generating a FOON from instructional videos.